Verred01/Fists-of-Forecast/README.md

 ## Credits

-I used some code from these sources as a base for some of my work.
+We used some code from these sources as a base for some of our work.

 https://codepen.io/lookininward/pen/zYOQjZM